 Lake Shore chose linear input and output power stages for the moderate 300 W output of the Model 625.
 Linear operation eliminates the radiated radio frequency (RF) noise associated with switching power supplies, allowing the Model 625 to reduce the overall noise in its output and the noise radiated into surrounding electronics.

-Safety should never be an afterthought when combining stored energy and liquid cryogens in a superconducting magnet system.
+When combining stored energy and liquid cryogens in a superconducting magnet system, safety should never be an afterthought.
 The Model 625 incorporates a variety of hardware and firmware protection features to ensure the safety of the magnet and supply.

 Instrument users have come to rely on Lake Shore for convenience and ease of use.
 The Model 625 includes the features necessary to conveniently manage a superconducting magnet, such as a persistent switch heater output, calculated field reading, current ramping, and quench detection.
 Computer interfaces are also integrated for automation of the magnet system.
 The Model 625 is truly an excellent one-box solution for controlling a superconducting magnet.